cirosantilli/algorithm-cheat/beauty.md

 1/0 knapsack can be solved in polynomial time in $n$ and $\epsilon$ if solutions that are $1 - \epsion$ of the optimum are acceptable.

 <http://en.wikipedia.org/wiki/FPTAS>

+#### Universal Turing machine

+We can write an emulator of a Turing machine as another Turing machine.

+The simulator takes as initial tape:

+- a description of a Turing machine
+- the arguments for that Turing machine

+and runs the described Turing machine on it's arguments, without ever overwriting the given machine description.

+The question then becomes: what is the emulator with the fewest number of states possible: <https://en.wikipedia.org/wiki/Universal_Turing_machine#Smallest_machines>

+15 states for a 2-symbol machine.
+TODO proved?

+There are also 2-state 18 symbol universal machines with multiple symbols: <http://cstheory.stackexchange.com/questions/10207/whats-the-simplest-noncontroversial-2-state-universal-turing-machine>

+There is a controversial claim of a (2,3) complete machine: <https://en.wikipedia.org/wiki/Wolfram's_2-state_3-symbol_Turing_machine>

+So any further interesting result has to be for between 2 - 18 symbols and 2 - 15 states.

 ## Algorithms